dtjohnso/Student-Writing-Helps/zotero.md

 * [Zotero site][main-site] - Home page for the Zotero project
 * [Zotero Quick Start Guide](https://www.zotero.org/support/quick_start_guide) - To get you up and running.
+* [How to add additional citation style formats](https://www.zotero.org/support/styles) - If you need a citation style format that isn't included by default (such as Turabian or SBL Handbook of Style), you have to add it to your Zotero Style Manager.
+Both Turabian and SBL style are in the Zotero Style Repository.
 * [Andy Naselli's blog post on organizing your Zotero collections](http://andynaselli.com/personal-theological-library/) - A must read.
 I wish I had taken his advice years ago and organized my Zotero collections into some sort of logical hierarchy of topics.
 Now I have an inchoate mess and just have to search it all the time, which means I may miss stuff if I use the wrong search terms.
 Of course, I'm to blame here, not the software.
 * [Zotero blog](http://www.zotero.org/blog/) - Official blog of the Zotero project, great for current news on the project
 * [Zotero tutorial videos](https://www.zotero.org/support/screencast_tutorials) - Zotero has produced several great how-to videos on their site that demonstrate step by step how to use Zotero's features.